-Grade 4 Grade 4 Grade 8 Students know that: Students know that: Students know that: I.4.12: Different digital tools have different purposes.
-I.8.12: Certain digital tools are appropriate for gathering, organizing, analyzing, and presenting information, while other kinds of tools are appropriate for creating text, visualizations, and models and for communicating with others.
-I.12.12: A variety of digital tools exist for a given purpose.
-The tools differ in features, capacities, operating modes, and style.
-Knowledge about many different ICT tools is helpful in selecting the best tool for a given task.
-Students are able to: I.4.13: Use digital tools (appropriate for fourth-grade students) effectively for different purposes, such as searching, organizing, and presenting information.
+Grade 4 Grade 8 Grade 12 Students know that: I.4.12: Different digital tools have different purposes.
+2: Different digital tools have I.8.12: Certain digital tools are Students are able to: I.4.13: Use digital tools (appropriate for fourth-grade students) effectively for different purposes, such as searching, organizing, and presenting information.
 Students are able to: I.8.13: Use appropriate digital tools to accomplish a variety of tasks, including gathering, analyzing, and presenting information as well as creating text, visualizations, and models and communicating with others.
 Students are able to: I.12.13: Demonstrate the capability to use a variety of digital tools to accomplish a task or develop a solution for a practical problem.
 Justify the choice of tools, explain why other tools were not used based on specific features of the tools, and summarize the results.